jflagarde/jfl-style-cleaner/readme.txt

 1. Upload the content of `jfl-style-cleaner.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Edit a page with Elementor
+1. Right click on an element and use one of the added actions

 == Changelog ==